abinnquist/fNIRSpreProcessing/README.md

 OPTION 1: With GUI pop-ups
 - Open runNIRSPreproc.m from main fNIRSPreProcessing folder
 - Hit Run (big green triangle) on runNIRSPreproc.m script, the script will add the paths for you.
+- You will get a series of pop-ups described below
+	- 1. Pop-up (4 inputs):
+		- Dataprefix for all folders of interest: Letters or numbers (e.g., IPC, SS, 0)
+		- Hyperscan: 0=no, 1=yes
+		- Multiple scans per subject/dyad: 0=no, 1=yes
+		- Number of auxiliaries: 0-n (n=however many you have)
+	- 2. Pop-up (select one): What type of motion correction do you want to use?
+	- 3. Pop-up (select one): What machine collected the data?
+		- NIRScout
+		- NIRSport
+		- Snirf file (MUST have Homer3)
+	- 4. Pop-up: Select location of where the data folder that contains all your NIRS data is
+	- 5. Pop-up (select one): Do you want to trim the data before preproc, if so how?
+		- No trim
+		- Trim from first trigger
+		- Trim begginning with supplemental .csv
+		- Trim begginning & end with supplemental .csv
+			- Structure of .csv below, handles 1-n scans per subject:
+				- column_1 = subject or dyad number
+    				- column_2 = 1st scan where to start trim
+    				- column_3 = 1st scan length
+    				- column_4 = 2nd scan start trim
+    				- column_5 = 2nd scan length
+    				- column_n*2 = nth scan start trim
+    				- column_n*2+1 = nth scan length
+	- 6. Pop-up: If you want to compile the data into one .mat file.
+		- Note: You MUST have the same number of scans for every subject.
+		- Compile data: 0=No, 1=Yes
+		- Number of scans: any number 1 to n. n=number of scans per subject
+    		- Z-scored: 0=oxy/deoxy, 1=z_oxy/z_deoxy
+    		- Channel rejection: 1=none, 2=noisy only, 3=noisy and uncertain

 OPTION 2: as a function
 - In the command window: addpath(genpath('fNIRSpreProcessing'))